Wednesday, March 22, 2023

 Pros: Prettier graphics, more varied Dragon designs, stunningly beautiful cutscenes, more fluid base Spyro gameplay, right-stick camera control, the Spyro 3 alternate characters almost all play way better, Skill Points added to Spyro 1

-Cons: Weak remade music (though you can still use the originals), flying and swimming controls aren't as good, some minigames ruined by switching to a behind-the-back camera, Spyro 2's boss fights ruined by a finnicky camera, Year Of The Dragon is pretty buggy
+Cons: Weak remade music (though you can still use the originals), flying and swimming controls aren't as good, some minigames ruined by switching to a behind-the-back camera, Spyro 2's boss fights ruined by a finicky camera, Year Of The Dragon is pretty buggy

 Verdict: Mostly pretty good, but it detracts just as much as it adds.
 It's a great way to play the original trilogy for both fans and newcomers, and I'd argue that Spyro 1 and to a degree 3 are probably at their best here, bugs aside.
 However, Ripto's Rage got shafted hard.
 Where the original Spyro 2 rivals or maybe even surpasses the third game as my favorite in the trilogy, the downgrades made in the Reignited version render it as my least favorite.